derrickp/krustens/README.md

 ## Usage
 **Required:** At least one file downloaded from Spotify or Apple Music of your listening history.

 For Spotify it can be downloaded from the `Account` -> `Privacy` page after requesting an export of your data.
-In the resulting export it will be a file named similar to `StreamingHistory0.json`.
-This program can use any number of them.
+Krustens can use either the history file from the `Account Data` (the listens from the last year), or the extended streaming history.
+In the resulting export it will be a file named similar to `StreamingHistory0.json` or `endsong_0.json`.
+This program can use any number of these.

 For Apple Music you can request this data using Apple's https://privacy.apple.com/account page and specifically requesting the media information.
 There should be a file that has `Track Play History` in the name.
 This is currently the only file supported by `krustens`.